 - You’re always the default decision maker and definitely say you ‘wear the trousers’ in the relationship.

 - You try to dictate your partners future to match your own desires.
+(Are you seeing them for who they really are or who you want them to be?)

 - You always want to know where they are and what they’re doing and need constant disclosure.